govtrack/boundaries_us/README.rst

 =============

-A full Django deployment for [represent-boundaries](https://github.com/tauberer/represent-boundaries) and [represent-maps](https://github.com/tauberer/represent-maps) with definitions for U.S.-specific data files.
+A full Django deployment for represent-boundaries (https://github.com/tauberer/represent-boundaries) and represent-maps (https://github.com/tauberer/represent-maps) with definitions for U.S.-specific data files.

-This project has confusing provenance.
+This project has a complicated history.
 The Chicago Tribune created django-boundaryservice (http://github.com/newsapps/django-boundaryservice), a framework for creating an API around shapefiles.
-The Open North guys tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
-Then I forked the fork to tweak the data import process.
-I also created a separate new project [represent-maps](https://github.com/tauberer/represent-maps) for creating map tiles for use with Google Maps API and OpenLayers/OpenStreetMap.
+The OpenNorth guys tweaked it in a separate fork (https://github.com/rhymeswithcycle/represent-boundaries).
+Then I forked the fork to tweak the data import process (pull request pending).
+I also created a separate new project represent-maps (https://github.com/tauberer/represent-maps) for creating map tiles for use with Google Maps API and OpenLayers/OpenStreetMap.
 This project wraps it all up with actual data and deployment details.

 Inside you'll find some ready-to-go data: